Report basics and concepts

 3.5.
 Group body

-In View mode, data visualization controls (e.g., charts) and components (e.g., labels) added to the Group Body region are repeated once for each hierarchy member value (or values) according to the hierarchies added to the Grouping hierarchy region.
+In View mode, data visualization controls (such as charts) and components (such as labels) added to the Group Body region are repeated once for each hierarchy member value (or values) according to the hierarchies added to the Grouping hierarchy region.
 For example, if a Product Category column or hierarchy level is added to the Grouping hierarchy region, and there are 20 such categories in your data, the set of controls in the Group Body region will be repeated 20 times.

 The Child Grouping region lets you add a nested level of repetition in order to create a report that breaks down details further (like the inventory report example where products are repeated within each product category).
 When you add a hierarchy to this region, four new regions are automatically inserted into the report, forming a child group consisting of:

 - a child group header region

 - a child group body region (this is the part that repeats)

 - a child grouping region (lets you insert another nested/child group)